BrunoBernardino/budgetzen-web/README.md

 make start  # starts the app
-make pretty  # prettifies the code make test  # runs linting and tests make deploy  # deploys to app.budgetzen.net (requires `vercel` to be installed globally)
+make pretty  # prettifies the code make test  # runs linting and tests make deploy  # deploys to app.budgetzen.net (requires `serverless` to be installed globally)
 ```

 ## TODOs